 Links you might also like…

 It was 4.30am in a cheap and less than cheerful hotel near Gatwick airport, when I put on my one and only set of clothes for the next month, brushed my hair for the last time, and entered ‘feral expedition mode!’
 By 8 am I had arrived in the land of Fire and Ice and spent the day buying the last few things I needed like gas, and unnecessarily packing and re-packing my bag.
 Tomorrow I will make the 6hr journey, via 4 buses, to the most southerly point of Iceland to begin my next adventure… heading north.

-I will be traveling through the Odadahraun Desert, Iceland’s most desolate destination and the largest lava field in the world.
-The chance of seeing anyone else once up on the plateau will be extremely unlikely.
+I will be travelling through the Odadahraun Desert, Iceland’s most desolate destination and the largest lava field in the world.
+The chance of seeing anyone else once upon the plateau will be extremely unlikely.
 This barren unworldly luna landscape will provide views like nothing I have ever seen before… Mordor here I come!

 My pack is mostly food, but inanition I have carefully calculated the bare minimum of equipment needed to keep me safe for the next 2 and a bit weeks.
 I have a full kit list of what I took and why here.